yellows8/wmb-asm/trunk/wmb_asm/ReadMe.txt

 Setup instructions: http://code.google.com/p/wmb-asm/wiki/Setup

-Right now, this tool is made for compiled for Windows only.
-However, other platforms are supported, but it needs to be compiled for the other platforms.
-The general public needs to wait for devs to compile & host those binaries, before you can use it on those platforms.(I can host these myself, if they want)

 The following is what appears when you start the program without passing any parameters to it:

 wmb_asm.exe v2.0b r2 by yellowstar built on [Time and date the software was compiled will be displayed here]